freekaja/moose_tutorial_workshop/05_Usage_2/05_Aux.md

     []

 We can then visualize our z-flux component in our output file after running.
+The files is `05_Aux.i`

 ![outputs_05](media/05_flux_z.png)